jpalmerrr/data-structures-portfolio/projects.md

 This section documents my data science projects, research questions, and data stories I create throughout the semesters.
 ---
 ## Project 1
-Research Question: How does home-field advantage affect the performance of the Charlotte 49ers football team?
+Research Question: How does home-field advantage affect the performance of the Charlotte 49ers football team in 2025?

 Context: Home-field advantage is a well-documented phenomenon in sports, including college football.
 Previous research has found that college football teams tend to perform better at home, even after accounting for differences in team strength.
 For example, Wang et al. (2011) estimated a home advantage of approximately six points for home teams after controlling for team ability and other factors.
 More recent research has continued to find evidence of home-field advantage in American football while showing that its size can vary across levels and time periods.